kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/8-azure-identity-access-and-security .md

 2. **Proctect Resources**: Activliy protect your resources through monitoring your policies and their outcomes.
 3. **Respond**: Respond to any security alerts.
 INvestigate all of them, and then go back to step 1 to define new polices to account for the alert.

+## Azure Key Vault
+It is a safe place to store passsword and secrets.

+- **Secure Hardware**: The Key Vault hardware is secure too.
+Not even Microsoft can access the keys in it.
+- **Application Isolation**: An application can't pass on secrets, nor access another application's secrets.
+- **Global scaling**: Scale globally like any other managaed Azure service.

 ## Securing Network Connectivity

 ### Distributed Denial of Service (DDoS)